Montessori at the World's Fair

 A Golden Age for Investigating Progress

 The need to educate around human achievement is timeless.
-But we are fortunate to be the beneficiaries of an emerging pursuit, Progress Studies, whereby the history and nature of material progress is being looked at fresh, from multiple perspectives, inside and outside of the academy.
+But we are fortunate to be the beneficiaries of an emerging pursuit, Progress Studies, whereby the history and nature of material progress are looked at afresh.

 We Need a New Philosophy of Progress